 Venice Beach is a suburb of Los Angeles but it feels like a totally different place.
 Eclectic shopping, relaxed pedestrian strolling and delicious tastes abound.
-To learn all about this chilled out spot, and to have rather a fabulous selection of dishes for lunch, we joined Secret Food Tours on their Venice Beach tour.
+To learn all about this chilled out spot, and to have rather a fabulous selection of dishes for lunch, we went on a Venice Beach Secret Food Tour.

-NB: As this is a Secret Food Tour, I won’t be revealing the names of the places we visited, but I’ll tell you a little bit about them and you can join the tour to discover the locations.
+NB: As we wenr on the Venice Beach Secret Food Tour, I won’t be revealing the names of the places we visited, but I’ll tell you a little bit about them and you can join the tour to discover the locations.

 Venice Beach Pier

-For our tour, it was just John, and a nice couple from Hawaii.
+For our Venice Beach Secret Food tour, it was just John, and a nice couple from Hawaii.

-Venice Beach was the brainchild of this man, Abbott Kinney.
+Venice Beach was the brainchild of Abbott Kinney.
 He was a wealthy developer who drained the marshy land by creating canals in this new seaside resort.
-He also built long streets inspired by the colonnades of Venice, Italy.￼ You can still see a few of these original frontages on Windward Avenue.
+He also built long streets inspired by the colonnades of Venice, Italy.
+You can still see a few of these original frontages on Windward Avenue.
 Grand Canal is a fine stretch of water with some very cool properties.